mkoepf/python-intmaniac/README.md

       # this is a test group. the config settings under "global" above are
       # applied unless overwritten by the unique tests

-      database-tests:

-        # this is a test
+      database-psql:        # a test set, contains tests

         postgres95:         # this is a test
           environment:
             DB_CONTAINER: postgres:9.5

-        postgres94:
+        postgres94:         # and another
           environment:
             DB_CONTAINER: postgres:9.4

+      database-maria:       # another test set

-        # another test group, with another test
+        maria10:            # with another test
-        mariadb:

-          maria10:
           environment:
             DB_CONTAINER: maria:v10.0
             DB_PORT: 1111
             DB_TYPE: mysql
           meta:
             allow_failure: true

-        config-test:

-          # This test will override the global CONFIG_CONTAINER setting
-          # and will happen with postgres 9.3
+      configurations:   # aand another test set

+        latest:
+          environment:
-          latest: { environment: { CONFIG_CONTAINER: my_config:latest } }
+            CONFIG_CONTAINER: my_config:latest

 ### docker-compose.yml

+    # test-service is the default name. if you change it, you have
+    # to set the meta.test_service key accordingly.
+    test-service:

+      image: my_company_hub/tests/runner

+      # this is necessary to force docker-compose to create and start
+      # the other services when starting test-service
+      links:
+        - test-me:test-me

     test-me:
-      image: %%TEST_CONTAINER%%
+      image: my_company_hub/%%TEST_CONTAINER%%
       environment:
         - DB_TYPE=%%DB_TYPE%%
         - DB_HOST=db
         - DB_PORT=%%DB_PORT%%
       links:
         - db:db

     db:
-      image: %%DB_CONTAINER%%
+      image: my_company_hub/%%DB_CONTAINER%%

+### intmaniac.yaml - sequential execution

+If you want sequential execution of test(sets), then you can define multiple test set groups in an array.
+The test sets in this array are executed sequentially, and if the first set fails the second set is not executed.

+    version: 1.0
+    global: {}
+    testsets:
+      - testset1:
+          testone:
+            environment: {}
+          testtwo:
+            environment: {}
+        testset2:
+          testthree:
+            environment: {}
+      - testset3:
+          testfour:
+            environment: {}